Student Rights & Safety

 Reporting to Police

-Lake Region State College encourages individuals to report incidents of sexual misconduct to local police.
-Timely reporting to the police is an important factor in successful investigation and prosecution of crimes and may lead to an arrest or aid in the investigation of other incidents.
+Lake Region State College encourages individuals to report sexual misconduct to local police.
+Timely reporting is crucial for investigation and prosecution and may lead to an arrest or aid other cases.

 Devils Lake Police Department - Lake Region Law Enforcement Center